ApoztRaph/openclassroom-exercise/README.txt

 This Repo contains various files.
 It's not a project that will change the face of the world yet, but I included a Python file that prints the prime numbers from 3 to 100.

+I also created a small poem in my third commit.
+My fourth commit will consist in the add of this line in this file.
+I think that will end the exercise !